stephenajulu/ajulusthoughts.com/content/post/how-to-level-up-self-improvement-for-men.md

 > These hoes ain't loyal.

 Bros, be careful some women only want your money and good genes, others have been found impregnating themselves with semen in a condom.
 Flush those things down after use.

+> It won't kill you to stay single and celibate

 As I keep repeating focus on yourself and your family.
 These hoes ain't loyal.
 A woman will never love you the way you want to be loved.
 There are good women out there but remember women are governed by their emotions, one day she's fine and the next she's killing you slowly with poison just to get her hands on your hard-earned money.
 Focus bro!

 Read the books recommended in step one.
 Take a look at my other articles.
 Women want an assertive, dominant, resourceful, alpha male who can lead and provide but can still hunker down and settle/commit.
 Don't be in a hurry to marry.
 Survey the market, don't lower your standards for anyone.

-##### REMEMBER: YOU ARE LIKE FINE WINE, THE OLDER YOU GET THE BETTER YOU TASTE, BUT SHE'S LIKE FRUIT JUICE, OVER TIME SHE LOSES HER TASTE.
+> REMEMBER: YOU ARE LIKE FINE WINE, THE OLDER YOU GET THE BETTER YOU TASTE, BUT SHE'S LIKE FRUIT JUICE, OVER TIME SHE LOSES HER TASTE.

-In conclusion: Girls become women once they are able to bear children, boys become men once they are "initiated" or once we met certain requirements.
+In conclusion: Girls become women once they are able to bear children, boys become men once they are "initiated" or once they met certain requirements.

+### Bonus: 18.
+Gain the abundance mindset

+Gain the abundance mindset whether it is in dating, money, and more.

+Did she break up with you?
+There's plenty of fish in the sea.
+Did she cheat?
+Read answer 1.
+Did you miss a job?
+Keep looking, that wasn't for you.

+Remember there's enough of everything to go around.
+Don't settle on one thing or one missed opportunity.
+Bounce back.

 For those in this journey with me: Greatness is Coming!
 Look Forward.
 Shoulders Back and Chest Puffed Up!